The purpose of this site is to function as an

 structures are encountered, stairs become an added obstacle that will

-require manoeuvre.
-One of the more dangerous stair situations that a team is
+require manoeuvring.
+One of the most dangerous situations that a team is

 likely to encounter is a stairway with a turn between floors.
-Besides the
+Besides a

 blind spot at the turn, these stairways often have a loft that overlooks the

 secures the top row of stairs.
-Soldier number 3 secures the loft area.
-If a
+Operator 3 secures the loft area.
+If a loft

-loft area does not exist, soldier number 3 secures the top of the second row
+area does not exist, Operator ❸ secures the top of the second row of stairs.

-of stairs.
-If the team is descending, each soldier has the same area of
+If the team is descending, each operator has the same area of

 responsibility, except that the bottom of the stairway is secured, as